What political upheaval in Pakistan means for rest of the world

 Khan has blamed the United States for the current political crisis, saying that Washington wanted him removed because of the recent Moscow trip.
 Washington denies any role.

-(Additional reporting and writing by Sanjeev Miglani; Editing by Mike Collett-White and Nick Macfie)
+(Additional reporting and writing by Sanjeev Miglani; Editing by Mike Collett-White, Nick Macfie and Jonathan Oatis)